Main Conference programme

 - Welcoming remarks

-- Victims of hate crimes
+- Representing victims of international border crimes

 11:30 – 12:00 Coffee Break